gonzalotp/challenge-subscription-system/README.md

 creation/cancellation.

-As it is not guaranteed to give a response in an acceptable time, the Kafka topic that serves as notification queue provides fault-tolerancy not blocking the Backend until the whole email sending process is done.
+As it is not guaranteed to give a response in an acceptable time, the Kafka topic that serves as notification queue provides fault-tolerancy, without blocking the Backend until the whole email sending process is done.

 Wrong messages can be sent to a Dead Letter Queue topic for more fault-tolerancy and analysis.